tania-andersen/Skraepper/help.md

 ## Speed

-Time between scrapes. `Slow` is easiest on the server
+Time between scrapes. `Slow` is easiest on the server.

 ## Scrape